 In preparation for the new APR cycle, the MSDE began discussions about new targets with stakeholders at a Professional Learning Institute (PLI) statewide meeting in January 2014.
-During the meeting, results trend data were shared, proposed target scenarios were provided, and stakeholders were given the opportunity to suggest specific targets for each results indicator.
+During the meeting, results trend data were shared, proposed target scenarios were provided, and stakeholders were given the opportunity to suggest specific targets for each results indicactor.
 In addition, the MSDE created a SPP/APR Stakeholder Survey to obtain stakeholder feedback regarding proposed SPP/APR targets.
 Feedback from stakeholders was received through December 5, 2014.
 Results from this survey guided final target setting and were presented at the January 8, 2015 SICC meeting.

-Throughout FFY 2015, the MSDE provided information and preliminary data on the Part C APR indicators and multiple opportunities for questions, comments, and recommendations from a broad range of stakeholders including the SICC, local ITP directors, and local special education directors.
-Updates on SPP/APR federal reporting requirements and State and local performance data were provided at SICC meetings throughout the reporting period.
-Annually, the draft APR and data are presented to the SICC; the presentation for FFY 2015 occurred on January 12, 2017.
+Throughout FFY 2014, the MSDE provided information and preliminary data on the Part C APR indicators and multiple opportunities for questions, comments, and recommendations from a broad range of stakeholders including the SICC, local ITP directors, and local special education directors.
+Updates on SPP/APR federal reporting requirements and State and local performance data were provided at all SICC meetings throughout the reporting period.
+A special presentation on the statewide data and the draft APR was made to the SICC on December 3, 2015.
+The MSDE is not proposing to change any of the previously set and accepted targets.